Events

 Finding Routes on Strava

 Participants may find it helpful to use Strava, a premier fitness app that makes it easy to track miles and discover running and walking routes at the Arboretum.
-See Logging Your Miles to learn more about using Strava during the challenge.
+See Log Your Miles to learn more about using Strava during the challenge.

 Follow the Pine Pacer Challenge profile on Strava to see suggested running and walking routes at the Arboretum.